 - Pockets – Main top load pocket, two side pockets with zip, front mesh pocket for rain gear and anything you want quick access to.
 Plenty of space!

 - Mesh Harness – Love this idea!
 Your back never hits the back of the bag.
 There is plenty of airflow between the bag and your back.
 The back panel fits to the curve of your body.

 - Fit on the Fly Belt – The hip belt is fully customisable to your body.
 You can move the flaps in or out depending on your body shape.
 You can also do this while walking and tighten the hip belt for stronger hip support.

 - Belt and Harness Adjustments – Everything can be adjusted.
 I bought the large bag which initially I thought might be a little too big.
 However by adjusting the straps from the lift loaders, shoulder straps, hip belt and back panel adjustment I was able to get a custom fit for my body.

 - Water Bottle Holders – What a great idea.
-First bag I’ve seen where you can load your water bottle either from the side or traditionally from the top down.
+The first bag I’ve seen where you can load your water bottle either from the side or traditionally from the top down.
 The side pocket means you can drink water from your bottle, without taking your pack off and slide it back in on an angle.
 Easy to reach.

 Things I hate about Osprey Atmos AG 65